sebroy-6/StudyLess_webapp/README.md

 ## In progress...

-- timer page
+- schedule page
-- authentication in react using JWT
+- task complete button animation (possibility)

 ## functionnalities to implement

-- delete tasks
+- see daily tasks
-- account page (for logging out)
+- add different types of events in calender

 ## Learning and organisation tools to implement

-- schedule
+- post-it notes
-- Flash Card
+- flash cards study tool